NiekAukes/rust/README.md

 ### Specifying an engine

 To make a program compilable, an engine must be specified.
-This is done by adding the `#![engine(cuda)]` attribute to the crate root.
+This is done by adding the `#![engine(cuda::engine)]` attribute to the crate root.
 This attribute is required for the compiler to know where to store the compiled code.

 For devices that don't support CUDA, the `#![engine(placeholder)]` attribute can be used.
 This engine will compile the code, but won't provide any functionality to run it.